burin-jaripaiboon/TaskFlow/README.md

 - Typescript with React + Vite framework is used to create UIs those connect to APIs in the frontend.
 - Some CSS styling and animations.
 - Git stages and pushing code to Github repository.
-- Using cloud services to deploy the application like Vercel (for deploying frontend) and Render (for deploying backend).
+- Using cloud services to continuously deploy (CD) the application like Vercel (for deploying frontend) and Render (for deploying backend).

 [Click here to view a running website of this project.](https://taskflow-web-theta.vercel.app/)

+There are more things needed to be worked on and I'm actively adding more features to the project but the architecture is set in place and the application is up and running.